vedantroy/typecheck.macro/README.md

     trinket?: T;
 }
 registerType('Cat')
+// Turned into a validation function at compile time through the power of babel macros
 // You can also use createDetailedValidator to get error messages const isNumberCat = createValidator<Cat<number>>() isNumberCat({ breed: "tabby", isNice: false })                 // true